JML Home Page

 - The Imdea Software group in Madrid, Spain, including Gilles Barthe, and Anindya Banerjee.

-- Peter Müller at ETH Zurich and his students are working on the Universe type system.
-They also work on modular verification, including a treatment of frame axioms and a formal verification tool (Jive) that will use JML as its specification language.
+- Peter Müller at ETH Zurich and his students worked on the Universe type system, and continue to work on modular verification issues.

 - The Extended Virtual Platform (XVP) project, directed by Suad Alagic, aims to support assertions at the virtual machine level.